Human skeletal changes due to bipedalism: Vertebral column

-The vertebral column of humans takes a forward bend in the lumbar (lower) region and a backward bend in the thoracic (upper) region.
-Without the lumbar curve, the vertebral column would always lean forward, a position that requires much more muscular effort for bipedal animals.
-With a forward bend, humans use less muscular effort to stand and walk upright.
-Together the lumbar and thoracic curves bring the body's center of gravity directly over the feet.
+The vertebral column of humans takes a forward bend (physiological kyphosis) in the thoracic (upper) region and a backward bend (lordosis) in the lumbar (lower) region.
+Without the lumbar curve, the vertebral column would always lean forward, a posture that requires much more muscular effort to remain erect for bipedal animals.
+With such spinal curvatures, humans use less muscular effort to stand and walk upright, as together the thoracic and lumbar curves bring the body's center of gravity directly over the feet.
 Specifically, the S-shaped curve in the spine brings the center of gravity closer to the hips by bringing the torso back.
 Balance of the whole vertebral column over the hip joints is a major contribution for efficient bipedalism.
 The degree of body erection (the angle of body incline to a vertical line in a walking cycle) is significantly smaller to conserve energy.

 The Angle of Sacral Incidence was a concept developed by G. Duval-Beaupère and his team at the University of René Descartes.
 It combines both the pelvic tilt and sacral slope to determine approximately how much lordosis is required for the upright gait to eliminate strain and fatigue on the torso.
 Lordosis, which the inward curvature of the spine, is normal for an upright gait as long as it is not too excessive or minimal.
 If the inward curvature of the spine is not enough, the center of balance would be offset causing the body to essentially tip forward, which is why some apes that have the ability to be bipedal require large amounts of energy to stand up.
 In addition to sacral angles, the sacrum has also evolved to be more flexible in comparison to the stiff sacrum that apes possess.

 Skull

 The human skull is balanced on the vertebral column.
 The foramen magnum is located inferiorly under the skull, which puts much of the weight of the head behind the spine.
 The flat human face helps to maintain balance on the occipital condyles.
 Because of this, the erect position of the head is possible without the prominent supraorbital ridges and the strong muscular attachments found in, for example, apes.
 As a result, in humans the muscles of the forehead (the occipitofrontalis) are only used for facial expressions.

 Increasing brain size has also been significant in human evolution.
 It began to increase approximately 2.4 million years ago, but modern levels of brain size were not attained until after 500,000 years ago.
 Zoological analyses have shown that the size of human brains is significantly larger than what anatomists would expect for their size.
-The human brain is three to four times larger than its closest relative, which is the chimpanzee.
+The human brain is three to four times larger than its closest living relative, which is the chimpanzee.